EPO designated or elected

 Time limit

-In principle, the designation fee must be paid (whichever of the two time limits expires later, R159(1) d) EPC):
+In principle, the designation fee must be paid (longer of the two time limits, R159(1) d) EPC):

-- within the 6-month time limit from the international publication of the ISR (A153(6) EPC together with R39(1) EPC, applies only if the ISR is published 25 months after the priority).
+• within the 6-month time limit from the international publication of the ISR (A153(6) EPC together with R39(1) EPC, only applicable if the ISR is published 25 months after the priority).

 Sanction